Skip to Content

 Hebden Bridge

 You’ve probably never heard of Hebden Bridge, but it’s somewhere that should be on your list of places to visit in Northern England.
-It’s a beautiful little town in West Yorkshire.
+It’s a beautiful little market town in Yorkshire.

 However, it’s that proximity to the Pennines that makes it such a brilliant place to visit.
 You’ll have lots of trails, with over 15 miles of walking you can do around the Hardcastle Crags.